redux-utilities/flux-standard-action/README.md

 It's much easier to work with Flux actions if we can make certain assumptions about their shape.
 For example, essentially all Flux actions have an identifier field, such as `type`, `actionType`, or `actionId`.
 Many Flux implementations also include a way for actions to indicate success or failure, especially as the result of a data-fetching operation.
 Defining a minimal, common standard for these patterns enables the creation of useful tools and abstractions.

+### Errors as a first class concept

+Flux actions can be thought of as an asychronous sequence of values.
+It is important for asynchrnous sequences to deal with errors.
+Currently, many Flux implementations don't do this, and instead define separate action types like `LOAD_SUCCESS` and `LOAD_FAILURE`.
+This is less than ideal, because it overloads two separate concerns: disambiguating actions of a certain type from the "global" action sequence, and indicating whether or not an action represents an error.
+FSA treats errors as a first class concept.

 ### Design goals

 - **Human-friendly.** FSA actions should be easy to read and write by humans.